MrMobbi/42-common_core/README.md

 # 42-common_core
 This repo provides an overview of all the projects i've done to validate the common core.
+At that time, I wasn't focused on creating a README to explain the project's purpose because I was eager to learn as quickly as possible.
+In my [specialty repository](https://github.com/MrMobbi), I've begun to explain the project's details and add comments to the code whenever possible.

 ## 🔵 Beginning Circle
 | Projet | Techno | Goal | Repo |Status|